 Double Posts

-The double posts concepts are when the #2 receiver and the #1 receiver run skinny posts.
-This concept forces the safety to take on the posts and leaves the corner to cover the skinny post of the #1 receiver.
+The double posts concept is when the #2 receiver and the #1 receiver run skinny posts.
+This concept forces the safety to take on the posts and leave the corner to cover the skinny post of the #1 receiver.

 This can be tough for the #1 receiver because of the leverage and belief that he has safety support on any post.
-In reality, they will have to take the post and chase him across the field.
+They will have to take the post and chase him across the field.

 To protect against this, have your corners play inside leverage on the #1 receiver.
 This will help them better play the post in Cover 4.